Dreamed 1989/2/25 by Chris Wayan

 NOTES IN THE MORNING

-But overall, the dream seems a complete mystery--from the name Salia, to its choice of images, to its point.
+Overall, the dream seems a complete mystery--both its choice of images and its point.
 Or lack of one.

 I have to go to Fry's Electronics for a computer part.
 It's my first time in this legendary Silicon Valley store, catering to hard-core programmers and computer builders.
 It has the strangest traffic flow of any store I've ever seen.
-To reach the cashiers, you're forced to go through narrow aisles lined with hard-core junk food, and equally hard-core sex magazines!
+They make it hard to reach the cashiers--you're forced to go through narrow aisles lined with hard-core junk food, and equally hard-core sex magazines!
 In a sick way I guess it makes sense.
-All the late-night essentials for those solitary, body-hating guys, the heroes of the computer revolution, staying up all hours to built the next generation of video games--fuel them with sugar and caffeine and fantasies of the hot sex and trophy wives they'll get when they're dotcom zillionaires...
+All the late-night essentials for those solitary, body-hating guys, the heroes of the computer revolution, staying up all hours to built the next generation of video games--fuel them with sugar and caffeine and fantasies of the hot sex and trophy wives they'll get when they're zillionaires...

-And here I was wondering at the deep psychological symbolism of that bridge of porn--when the next day, I had to cross it!
+And here I was wondering at the deep Jungian symbolism of a bridge of porn--when the next day, I had to cross it!
+Photo of Salia from the 'Star Trek: the Next Generation' episode titled 'The Dauphin.'

 I watch TV.
 On "Star Trek, The Next Generation", the New Girl appears!
-Her face, her body, her aura!
 Her name's Salía, with an accent on the i.
-She's an alien princess of sorts, with such a strict guardian that young Wesley, who has a crush on her, suspects she's something of a prisoner.
+She's an alien princess of sorts, with such a strict guardian that young Wesley Crusher, who's attracted to her, suspects she's something of a prisoner.
 He's right--she longs to explore the galaxy, but she has a peacekeeping job waiting for her; her office requires it.
 A slave of duty.

 Wesley feels betrayed when he finds out Salia's a shapeshifter and her natural form is quite different--a small dinosaur, perhaps.
 He thinks she was just toying with him.